Weekly Bible Notes

 Gospel Reading Mark 10:35-45

-Then James and John, the sons of Zebedee, came to him.
-"Teacher," they said, "we want you to do for us whatever we ask."
-"What do you want me to do for you?" he asked.
-They replied, "Let one of us sit at your right and the other at your left in your glory."
-"You don't know what you are asking," Jesus said.
-"Can you drink the cup I drink or be baptized with the baptism I am baptized with?"
-"We can," they answered.
-Jesus said to them, "You will drink the cup I drink and be baptized with the baptism I am baptized with, but to sit at my right or left is not for me to grant.
-These places belong to those for whom they have been prepared."
-When the ten heard about this, they became indignant with James and John.
-Jesus called them together and said, "You know that those who are regarded as rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
-Not so with you.
-Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all.
-For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."
+James and John, the sons of Zebedee, came forward to Jesus and said to him, ‘Teacher, we want you to do for us whatever we ask of you.’
+And he said to them, ‘What is it you want me to do for you?’
+And they said to him, ‘Grant us to sit, one at your right hand and one at your left, in your glory.’
+But Jesus said to them, ‘You do not know what you are asking.
+Are you able to drink the cup that I drink, or be baptized with the baptism that I am baptized with?’
+They replied, ‘We are able.’
+Then Jesus said to them, ‘The cup that I drink you will drink; and with the baptism with which I am baptized, you will be baptized; but to sit at my right hand or at my left is not mine to grant, but it is for those for whom it has been prepared.’
+When the ten heard this, they began to be angry with James and John.
+So Jesus called them and said to them, ‘You know that among the Gentiles those whom they recognize as their rulers lord it over them, and their great ones are tyrants over them.
+But it is not so among you; but whoever wishes to become great among you must be your servant, and whoever wishes to be first among you must be slave of all.
+For the Son of Man came not to be served but to serve, and to give his life a ransom for many.’
+NRSV

 Post Communion Sentence